greg-szabo/coreum/docs/chain/install-cored.md

 The doc provides the instruction on how to install the release binaries of the `cored`.

+Any instruction will install `cored`, chose one of them:

 1. [Install `cored` and `cosmovisor`](#install-cored-and-cosmovisor)
 2. [Install `cored`](#install-cored)
 3. [Build from sources](#build-from-sources)